Beyond Discriminant Patterns: On the Robustness of Decision Rule Ensembles: Problem Setup

 \section{Problem Setup}

 Assume a set of measurable features $X = \{X_1, \cdots, X_s\}$ and label $Y$.
-Their joint $P(X,Y)$ is governed by an underlying system, where other unmeasurable variables $A$ exist.
-Following~\cite{arjovsky2019invariant,rojas2018invariant}, we assume that the datasets $\mathcal{D} = \{D_e\}_1^K$ are collected from a mixture of original environment and environments after interventions.
-Here $e \in \varepsilon$, $\varepsilon$ denote the environment space.
-For each environment $e$, $D_e = \{x^i, y^i\}_1^{N^e}$.
+The joint $P(X,Y)$ is governed by an underlying system, where other unmeasurable variables $A$ exist.
+Following~\cite{arjovsky2019invariant}, we assume that the datasets $\mathcal{D} = \{D_e\}_1^K$ are collected from a mixture of original environment and environments after interventions.
+Here $e \in \varepsilon$, where $\varepsilon$ denotes the environment space, and for each environment $e$, $D_e = \{x^i, y^i\}_1^{N^e}$.
 The robustness of a classifier $F$ will be measured as:

 Here, $L: Y \times \hat{Y} \rightarrow \mathbb{R}$ denotes a loss function that measures the performance of a model regarding $Y$, $\hat{Y}$, where $\hat{Y}$ is a random variable representing model predictions.
-This implies that the robustness of a model $F$ is represented by the worst case performance of $F$ on the potential environments.
+Hence, the robustness of a model $F$ is represented by its worst case performance on the potential environments.